-Barry Flanagan was born and educated in a coal mining town in the Hunter Valley of New South Wales, Australia.
-Having completed his schooling he worked in the industrial city of Newcastle before forging a career in the Defence Forces with the RAAF.
-After six years maintaining and servicing the French built, Mirage III, supersonic aircraft - including two of those years in Singapore and Malaya - he opted for a new career in the underground coal mining industry.
+Barry Flanagan was born in the coalmining town of Cessnock, located in the Hunter Valley of New South Wales, Australia.
+Having completed his schooling he worked in the industrial city of Newcastle before forging a career in the Defence Forces with the Royal Australian Air Force (RAAF).
+After six years maintaining and servicing the French built, Mirage III supersonic aircraft - including two of those years in Singapore and Malaya - he opted for a new career in the underground coal mining industry.
 He worked at a number of mines each one forced to close because of depleted resources.
 From there he worked as a training consultant for the mining industry in electrical and Occupational Health & Safety followed by a period with a successful engineering company before retiring.
 With his partner, Barbara, he now lives in the Macarthur region of New South Wales, an hour’s drive south-west of Sydney.